nonetheless/Flask-Task-Monitor/README.md

 # Flask Monitor
-a flask plugin to monitor thread task
+A flask plugin to monitor thread task

 ## How to use
 ### Install